Q: When did California stop using the tier system? What does that mean for schools?

 Q: What was the color-coded county tracking system and how did it affect schools?

-A: The four-tiered, color-coded system ranks counties by the average daily number of new Covid-19 cases and the percentage of positive cases out of the total number of tests administered, both averaged over seven days.
+A: The four-tiered, color-coded system ranked counties by the average daily number of new Covid-19 cases and the percentage of positive cases out of the total number of tests administered, both averaged over seven days.

-Q: What do the colors stand for?
+Q: What did the colors stand for?

 The measure changed again April 6, when the number of vaccinations reach a new threshold: 4 million shots administered in the state’s lowest income communities.
-The new parameters enabled counties to shift more quickly from purple and red tiers to the less restrictive orange, yellow and eventually a new “green” tier, when all Covid restrictions will be dropped.
+The new parameters enabled counties to shift more quickly from purple and red tiers to the less restrictive orange, yellow and eventually a new “green” tier, when all Covid restrictions would be dropped.

 Q: Where can I find the “adjusted case rates” for my county?

 A: Go the state’s Blueprint for a Safer Economy webpage, and click on the California Blueprint Data Chart, an Excel sheet, which lists the adjusted rates.

 Q: What did a Covid-19 Safety Plan consist of?

 A: It showed that the district or local education authority is following the very extensive Cal/OSHA COVID- 19 Prevention Program and the COVID-19 School Guidance Checklist issued by the California Department of Public Health.
 While developing the safety plan, districts were “strongly recommended” to consult with labor, parent, and community organizations.
 See Page 9 of the Jan.
 14, 2021, CDPH guidance.